MarioCatuogno/Clean-macOS/doc/SETUP.md

   <img width=600px src="https://raw.githubusercontent.com/MarioCatuogno/Clean-macOS/master/img/scrn_install_xcode.png" alt="Install X-code"><br></a>
 </p>

-4. If you want to change the apps that will be installed edit the `Brewfile` file
+4. Edit the `Brewfile` file choosing the apps that you want to install
 5. Open __Terminal.app__ and run the following command `chmod -R 777 ~/Clean-macOS && ~/Clean-macOS/Clean-macOS.sh`, the following promtp will appear from which you can choose one of the options:

 <p align="center">